satisfactorymodding/Documentation/beginners_guide/dependencies.rst

 Satisfactory Mod Loader
 '''''''''''''''''''''''
-This extremly straight forward.
-Just visit `ficsit.app <https://ficsit.app/>`_, open up the menu and click on SML.
+This step is extremely straight forward.
+Just visit `ficsit.app <https://ficsit.app/>`_, open up the menu and click on SML in the sidebar.
-Then just download SML version your mod should use, we recommend always the newest one, and then move the downloaded ``xinput1_3.dll`` file into your Satisfactory installation folder under ``Binaries/Win64`` and you're done!
+Download the SML version you want your mod to use, we recommend always the newest one, move the downloaded ``xinput1_3.dll`` file into your Satisfactory installation folder under ``Binaries/Win64``, and you're done!